NametabPierrick/pokefamily-advent-calendar/README.md

 ## Pokefamily Advent Calendar (Astro)

-Astro site for a family LEGO Harry Potter advent calendar.
+Astro site for a family  advent calendar.
 Each person has a dedicated page that unlocks their daily instruction pages based on real-world dates (1–24 décembre).
 Past days stay visible.

 ### Dev quickstart